SethVandebrooke/node-project-template/docs/config/dev-homepage.md

 # node-project-template

 Jump start to creating a nodejs project with testing, documentation, and reports.

 ## Features

 Out of the box...

+- **Eslint and Prettier**, set up for maintaining style rules and supporting auto formatting plugins.
 - **Grunt and Babel**, set up for pollyfilling, minifying and versioning builds
-- **Seperation between public and private documentation** so users see what's important and you see everything
+- **Public vs Private documentation** so users see what's important and you see everything
 - **Multi-version support** for releases and public documentation
 - **JSDoc** documentation + static documentation support
   - Add static web pages to your jsdoc generated site easily
-- **Auto-generated Source code walkthroughs** using docco
+- **Auto-generated source code walkthroughs** using docco
 - **Source code analysis** using JS Code Metric
 - **Automated tests** using Jest
 - **Code coverage** using Istanbul